 Have you seen those little papery fruits in the plastic clamshells at the supermarket and wondered what they were?
 They’re actually gooseberries.
-The papery kind are one variety of 50 or so that are found from China to Canada and many points in between.
+The papery kind is one variety of 50 or so that are found from China to Canada and many points in between.

-Enjoyed most often as a dessert ingredient for their tart flavor, gooseberries are related to the currant family, and they can be enjoyed out of hand as a non-sweet snack that is very low in sugar and high in nutrition.
+Enjoyed most often as a dessert ingredient for their tart flavor, gooseberries are related to the current family, and they can be enjoyed out of hand as a non-sweet snack that is very low in sugar and high in nutrition.

 Berries are very good for us, so it’s important to eat lots of them.
 Spice things up a little by adding gooseberries to the mix if you’re lucky enough to find them!

 As gooseberries ripen, they change color.
 The pink and purplish-colored gooseberries will be the least tart for eating out of hand or sprinkling on a salad.
 If you want to bake gooseberries into a dessert, choose greenish, unripe berries.